DeepGraphLearning/coursewebsite/_pages/project.md

 The goal of the course project is to apply deep learning techniques learned in class (it is fine if you use the techniques not introduced in class) to solve real-world problems or develop new deep learning techniques.
 You are expected to work in teams and learn to collaborate with your teammates.
 Each group should make a poster in the final class and participate in the poster session to present your results and communicate with other teams.
 A report should also be submitted at the end of the course.

 [Full instructions] can be downloaded here.
+[GCP tutorial] can be found here.

 [Full instructions]: assets/files/Instructions on Course Projects.pdf
+[GCP tutorial]: assets/files/GCP tutorial.pdf

 Guidelines
 ----------